-- Accidental shooting
+- Accidental shootings

 - Loading and unloading accidents

-- Sudden and accidental collision damage causing death
+- Sudden and accidental fatal collisions

-General farm insurance policies, including Nationwide's AgriChoice, do not provide coverage for losses caused by livestock and poultry disease or from old age or natural death.
-There may also be a limit on the value of any one animal, although higher limits may be available.
+Keep in mind that there may be a limit on the value of any one animal, although higher limits may be available.

 General farm insurance policies, including AgriChoice, don’t provide coverage for livestock and poultry losses caused by:

 If you’d like specialized cattle insurance coverage that protects against disease, old age and death by natural causes, ask your agent about livestock mortality insurance.
 Your agent will need to acquire a separate policy from another insurer.

 Most farm insurance policies provide an automatic extension on farm personal property to cover newly-acquired livestock.
 It won't typically be covered under livestock insurance.